AnonQuebec/Surviv.io-aimbot-Scope-hack-and-more/README.md

 Updates to this script will be made after every update of Surviv.io

 If there is a problem, report it in the issues section.
-I try my hardest to bypass surviv.io code, so please be patient if there is a new update of surviv.io, We will update this cheat a maximum of 5 days from a new surviv.io update.
+I try my hardest to bypass surviv.io code, so please be patient if there is a new update of surviv.io, We will update this cheat a maximum of 5 days from a new surviv.io update

+VERSION 5.1